-Background: The medicinal plant Myrtus communis L. (Myrtle) has been medicinal properties including antiinflammatory and wound healing in Persian Medicine.
+Background: The medicinal plant Myrtus communis L. (Myrtle) has properties, including anti-inflammatory and wound healing in Persian Medicine.

 Objective: The objective of this study was to explore the wound healing potential of the local application of a gel containing aqueous extract of the plant berry in streptozotocin (STZ)-induced diabetic rats.

-Conclusion: These results demonstrate that aqueous extract of myrtle possesses a definite wound healing potential in diabetic condition.
-Our present findings may suggest the use of topical myrtle berries aqueous extract gel 6% to treat and manage intractable diabetic wounds.
+Conclusion: These results demonstrate that aqueous extract of myrtle possesses a definite wound healing potential in diabetic conditions.
+The present findings may suggest the use of topical myrtle berries aqueous extract gel 6% to treat and manage intractable diabetic wounds.

-Myrtus communis, streptozotocin, wound healing, diabetes mellitus, persian medicine.
+Myrtus communis, streptozotocin, wound healing, diabetes mellitus, persian medicine, Diabetic foot ulcers (DFUs).

-Department of Traditional Persian Medicine, Faculty of Medicine, Shahed University, Tehran, Department of Traditional Persian Medicine, Faculty of Medicine, Shahed University, Tehran, Traditional Medicine Clinical Trial Research Center, Shahed University, Tehran, School of Pharmacy, Shahid Beheshti University of Medical Sciences, Tehran, Birjand University of Medical Sciences, Birjand, Traditional Medicine Clinical Trial Research Center, Shahed University, Tehran, Neurophysiology Research Center, Shahed University, Tehran
+Department of Traditional Persian Medicine, Faculty of Medicine, Shahed University, Tehran, Department of Traditional Persian Medicine, Faculty of Medicine, Shahed University, Tehran, Traditional Medicine Clinical Trial Research Center, Shahed University, Tehran, School of Pharmacy, Shahid Beheshti University of Medical Sciences, Tehran, Cardiovascular Diseases Research Center, Department of Epidemiology and Biostatistics, School of Medicine, Birjand University of Medical Sciences, Birjand, Traditional Medicine Clinical Trial Research Center, Shahed University, Tehran, Neurophysiology Research Center, Shahed University, Tehran